coffeevalenbat/carillon-player-disasm/README.md

 If that still doesn't work, try deleting the `bin` and `obj` directories as well.
 If that still doesn't work, feel free to ask for help.

-# Usage
+# External Usage
-TODO
+Right now the code is still early on enough that external implementation is not 100% done yet, but for the brave...

+To add a Carillon music/sample bank to your program, simply `include` the `carillon_stub.gbz80` file in your RGBDS project, and don't forget to pass the variable `_CARILLON_MODULE` with the path to your project file.
+This repository contains an example ROM that loads a module from a SAV file.
+If you're using a build system like Make, make (hehe) sure that none of the files inside the `carillon` folder get picked up as a source, this can be achieved through different ways, but this repo achieves it by using the `.asm` extension for source assembly files and the `.gbz80` extension for files that should be scanned.

+Right now due to the structure of the driver, it's not possible to embed multiple copies of Carillon+Music+Samples on a single project.
+This is something I wanna support in the future but I need a proper structure that doesn't create colliding labels.
+Any ideas are welcome!

+The driver also utilizes [Debugfiles](https://github.com/ISSOtm/debugfile.inc/wiki) to allow for clearer debugging of the driver.
+To enable extensive logging, define `_CARILLON_LOG`.
+These debug info and assertions are currently supported by [Emulicious](https://emulicious.net/).

 # TODO
-- Debugfile implementation
-- Explain converter's shortcomings (Ghost bytes, Weird sample length)
-- Clean up variable names and comments in player code
-- Port documentation from HTML to MD
+- Port documentation from Carillon's release from HTML to MD
+- Modern alternative of Carillon Editor Utility?
 - New example ROM?
-- Proper GBDK Support?
+- ROM0+ROMX version (Allowing for proper GBDK support)?

 # Credits
 - [Aleksi Eeben](https://aleksieeben.wordpress.com/): Original author of Carillon Player
 - [Coffee 'Valen' Bat](https://x.com/Cofebbat): Tools and Dissasembly
-- [ISSOtm](https://eldred.fr/): Author of gb-boilerplate, used as a template for this repo.
+- [ISSOtm](https://eldred.fr/): Author of gb-boilerplate, used as a template for this repo, and [debugfile.inc](https://github.com/ISSOtm/debugfile.inc), used for versatile debugging.

 This project uses the [gb-boilerplate](https://github.com/ISSOtm/gb-boilerplate) template by ISSOtm, under the zlib license.